 Championship Committee.
-The Championship Committee will consist of the head referee (chair), deputy referee and SEC staff liaison.
+The Championship Committee will consist of the head referee (chair), deputy referee and the Conference administrator.

 Dates and Sites.
 The tournament will be held three weeks prior to the start of the NCAA Championships on Wednesday through Sunday.
-The 2021 SEC Tournament will be hosted by the University of Florida.
+The 2022 SEC Tournament will be hosted by the University of Florida on April 20-24.
 See Supplement C in General Administration for Future Championship Dates and Sites.